10 Surprising Facts You Need to Know About Eating at Bulgarian Restaurants

 The reaction we received by changing the payment method was very surprising.

-In Bulgarian restaurants be very clear from the start on how you will pay for your meal and avoid to change your mind.
+In Bulgarian restaurants, be very clear from the start on how you will pay for your meal and avoid changing your mind.

-One last note on tipping.
-Although not mandatory and depending on your experience, a 5% to 10% tip is welcome.
+Regarding tipping, although not mandatory and depending on your experience, a 5% to 10% tip is appreciated.

 Authentic Food Quest Page_Break